 In 1908, the Buffalo, Lockport and Rochester Trolley started up.
 The year 1917 brought World War I in which approximately 184 men served from the Town.
 An interesting fact is that the shortest soldier to serve in that war came from Sweden, a Mr. Coleman, who was only four feet, eleven inches.
 There was an influenza epidemic in 1918 which affected nearly everyone in Town.
 In 1924, the rural schools in the area were consolidated into the Brockport Central School District, the first such consolidation in Monroe County.

 In 1929, the Great Depression began.
 In spite of the Depression, the Button Factory was built.
 In addition, the Brockport Hospital, situated in the Manley-Schaffer house on south Main Street, became the Lakeside Memorial Hospital.
 The Prose and Poetry Series, published by Singer Co. was compiled by Fanny Avery of Brockport.
 (Most school children used these books until the 1950’s.)

-In 1934, the Village library moved to a new location in the Seymour house.
-Also in 1934, the area suffered a big freeze which killed all the apple orchards in the area.
+In 1934, the public library moved to a new location in the Seymour house.
+Also in 1934, the area suffered a big freeze that killed all the apple orchards.
 In this time period, the Brockport Central High School was built and dedicated.
 In 1936, Brockport became known nationally because of the Idaho Case.
 This was a famous trial in which Judge Homer Benedict put a dog on trial for drowning a local citizen in the canal.